Need support now? Help is available. Call, text, or chat 988outbound call

 How are attention and memory issues treated?

-Some BPD drugs can cause memory issues as a side effect.
+Some bipolar drugs can cause memory issues as a side effect.
 For example, lithium may affect productivity and creativity.
 If this is the case, your doctor may lower your dose or switch you to another drug.1,2,9

 There is not much evidence for drugs that treat attention and memory.
 Galantamine, pramipexole, or mifepristone may have benefits.
 Electroconvulsive therapy (ECT) may improve cognitive function.
 Certain types of therapy, such as cognitive remediation (CR), may have benefits.1,3,10